jaimemartinezd/Brain_Tumor_CNN/README.md

 └── README.md
 ```

-data/: Contains the training and testing images, organized by class.
+- data/: Contains the training and testing images, organized by class.

-models/: Stores trained models.
+- models/: Stores trained models.

-notebook/: Contains the Jupyter Notebook with the complete workflow, including preprocessing, training, and evaluation.
+- notebook/: Contains the complete workflow.

-requirements.txt: Lists all the required dependencies to run the project.
+- requirements.txt: All the required dependencies to run the project.

-LICENSE: License of the project.
+- LICENSE: License of the project.

---

-📦 Requirements
+### 📦 Requirements

 To install the dependencies, run:

 pip install -r requirements.txt

---

-🧰 Technologies
+### 🧰 Technologies

 Python